Anandsingh1011/graphQL-With-Spring-Boot-MongoDB/README.md

 # graphQL-With-Spring-Boot-MongoDB
-A simple graphQL project with spring boot and MongoDB as backedn Database.
+A simple graphQL project with spring boot and MongoDB as backend Database.
 It have basic CRUD operation.

 ## GraphQL APIs to do CRUD operations